RustMagazine/rustmagazine/content/issue-4/a-brief-discussion-on-invariants-in-rust.md

     let s = String::from("123");
     p = &s;
 }
-// Compilation error because the borrowing scope of `p` extends beyond the scope of `s` println!("{p:?}");
+// Compilation error because the lifetime of `p` outlives the scope of `s` println!("{p:?}");
 ```